Best Putter for Beginners 2025 (Our Top Picks After Testing)

 The combination of distance, feel, and spin offered by the ProV1x is the reason why it revolutionized the golf world upon its introduction and made it a great ball to test putters with.

-An often-overlooked element of feel is sound, so I’ve incorporated sound into this feel rating.
-For example, I’ve used putters that made a lot of putts but had such an offputting sound that I had to take them out of play.
+For example, we’ve used putters that made a lot of putts but had such an off-putting sound that we had to take them out of play.

 Roll Quality